LeeCampbell/IntroToRx/content/07_Aggregation.md

 With either of these implementations, `vesselNames` will produce a single value that is a `IReadOnlySet<string>` containing each vessel name seen in the first 10 messages that report a name.

 I've had to fudge an issue in these last two examples.
 I've made them work over just the first 10 suitable messages to emerge.
 Think about what would happen if I didn't have the `Take(10)` in there.
 The code would compile, but we'd have a problem.
 The AIS message source I've been using in various examples is an endless source.
 Ships will continue to move around the oceans for the foreseeable future.
-Ais.NET does not contain any code designed to detect either the end of civilisation, or the invention of technologies that render the use of ships obsolete, so it will never call `OnCompleted` on its subscribers.
+Ais.NET does not contain any code designed to detect either the end of civilisation, or the invention of technologies that will render the use of ships obsolete, so it will never call `OnCompleted` on its subscribers.
 The observable returned by `Aggregate` reports nothing until its source either completes or fails.
 So if we remove that `Take(10)`, the behaviour would be identical `Observable.Never<IReadOnlySet<string>>`.
 I had to force the input to `Aggregate` to come to an end to make it produce something.
 But there is another way.

 ### Scan